idoven/Idoven-DS-Signal-Processing/README.md

 - Show how they will work on the signal and plot the signal in appropriate manner to be read by a doctor
 - Identify the heart beat of the signal, average and total heart beat in the signal
 - Identify the complex QRS in the signal and been able to annotate on it
-- Validate the current annotations with the signals and QRS complex identification

 As a result we expect a github project with and extructure that will include:
 - Reference documentation used